 Power: 5 Mobility: 3 Dodge or Block: Dodge Support: No Range: Close Reach: Short Type: Impact General Role: Close-Range Burst DPS Similar Game: Hammer Players in Fable III, Tracer in Overwatch, Siegfried or Astaroth in Soul Calibur Availability: Every Game

-My personal weapon of choice, the Hammer is the first impact weapon of two that we'll look at.
+The Hammer is the first impact weapon of two that we'll look at.
 This thing is like a super-mobile GS, but breaks skulls and is just ABSOLUTELY OP IN MHW.
 It has a charge attack like the GS, no blocks, dodges like the LS, and has some insane combo abilities.

 What you want to do while the GSer is cutting tails, is bop the head of a monster with your charge attack, dodging to and fro.
 In MHW, get up a hill, slide down while charging, and do a mid-air spin like you're Sonic the god-damn Hedgehog!

 Okay, there are some downsides to this weapon.
 The reach is one of them.
 It's not as short as the SnS or DB, but it still is pretty short compared to the other weapons, somewhere between Medium and Short, with a lean towards Short.